oroinc/documentation/backend/setup/demo-environment/azure.rst

 20. Next to the DNS Name, click **Copy to Clipboard**.

     .. image:: /img/backend/setup/azure/copy-dns.png
-       :alt: Copy DNS to clipboard
+       :alt: Copy DNS to the clipboard

 21. Paste the DNS into the address bar of a new browser window, and add */admin* to the URL (e.g., `http://<DNSprefix>.cloudapp.azure.com/admin`).